sarahjting/arknights-gql/README.md

   }).then(data => data.data.data).then(data => {
     // data is now an array of snipers ordered by atk console.log(data);
-  })
-  .catch(err => {
+  }).catch(err => {
     console.log(err);
   });
 ```

-For more detailed information regarding what queries and mutations are available, please check out the playground docs.
+For more detailed information regarding what queries and mutations are available, please check out the docs in the playground at `/graphql`.

 # Testing